Our Frame of Mind

 How to Use Spacers in Your Frame for Added Protection & Dimension

-Recommended Spacers for DIY Framing
+How to Cut Spacers for Picture Framing

 A spacer in use in a frame A spacer in use in a frame